-Within Victoria, CEP facilitates a high quality Rural Student Voice initiative known as the “Rural Youth Ambassadors” initiative.
+Within Victoria, CEP facilitates a high quality Rural Student Voice initiative known as the “Rural Youth Ambassadors”.

-Annually, CEP invites schools within rural and remote Victoria to nominate students to be involved within the highly regarded Rural Youth Ambassador program.
+Annually, CEP invites schools within rural and remote Victoria to nominate students to be involved within this highly regarded Rural Youth Ambassador program.

-Approximately 20 young people are selected each year, and there are now 85 rural young people who have participated within the Victorian Rural Youth Ambassador Program, and now form an Alumni.
+Approximately 20 young people are selected each year, and there are now in excess of 110 rural young people who have participated within the Victorian Rural Youth Ambassador Program, and now form an Alumni.

-CEP facilitates an annual Rural Learning Summit during August to provide the opportunity to explore in depth a key area of focus impacting on rural education provision.
+CEP facilitates an annual Rural Learning Summit during August to provide the opportunity to explore in depth a key area of focus impacting on rural and remote education provision.

-Representatives from schools, early years services, further education organisations, local government, key stakeholder groups, rural community organisations and interested people are invited to participate within this one day Summit.
+Representatives from schools, early years services, further education organisations, local government, key stakeholder groups, education sectors, rural community organisations and interested people are invited to participate within this one day Summit.